jsnyders/ClimbingComp/README.md

 ## Features

-* Its a web app that works on tablets laptops or desktops
+* Its a web app that works on tablets, laptops, or desktops
 * Data entry screen has same layout as scorecard for easy data entry

 ## License